Predicting Electron-Pair Geometry and Molecular Shape

 1. Write the Lewis structure of the molecule or polyatomic ion.

 2. Count the number of regions of electron density (lone pairs and bonds) around the central atom.
-Remember, a single, double, or triple bond counts as one region of electron density since they are connecting the central atom to a single terminal atom.
+Remember, a single, double, or triple bond counts as one region of electron density.
+This is because they connect the central atom to a single terminal atom.

 3. Identify the electron-pair geometry based on the number of regions of electron density: linear, trigonal planar, tetrahedral, trigonal bipyramidal, or octahedral.

 4. Use the number of lone pairs to determine the molecular structure/shape (see table on previous page).
-If more than one arrangement of lone pairs and chemical bonds is possible, choose the one that will minimize repulsions, remembering that lone pairs occupy more space than multiple bonds, which occupy more space than single bonds.
+If more than one arrangement of lone pairs and chemical bonds is possible, choose the one that will minimize repulsions.
+Keep in mind that lone pairs occupy more space than multiple bonds, which occupy more space than single bonds.
 In trigonal bipyramidal arrangements, repulsion is minimized when every lone pair is in an equatorial position.
 In an octahedral arrangement with two lone pairs, repulsion is minimized when the lone pairs are on opposite sides of the central atom.

 The following examples illustrate the use of VSEPR theory to predict the molecular structure of molecules or ions that have no lone pairs of electrons.
 In this case, the molecular structure is identical to the electron pair geometry.